vmilea/CppAsync/README.md

 * Full support for exceptions in coroutines
 * Efficient implementation
 * Custom allocators support
-* Applicable even where exceptions are prohibited (embedded friendly)
+* Applicable in projects where exceptions are prohibited (embedded friendly)
 * Boost.Asio wrappers for convenience